Why Fuss Over Privacy If We Have Nothing to Hide?

 Just as I won't feel like I am being treated as a possible criminal at the airport while having to go through all that security procedure.
 It's good and it's necessary, and I don't feel one bit like my "rights and freedoms are being violated".

 I hope I am not the only one here seeing it as an unhealthy suspiciousness.
 For it is highly unhealthy to go through life always watching over our shoulder for a possible threat.
-Being "street-wise" will always be a good idea, but here we are talking about the extent of it.
+Being "street-wise" will always be a good idea, but here we are talking about its exaggerated extent.

 Once that paranoia creeps up into our way of living, it's hard to get rid of it, because it becomes an addiction.
 Then we suspect everyone and everything in our life, and even our faithful dog may look at times like he has a secret agenda of his own.